Anna Lee (violinist): Chamber music

-Lee has collaborated with artists such as Mitsuko Uchida, Gidon Kremer, Yuri Bashmet, and Steven Isserlis at internationally renowned chamber music festivals, most notably the Marlboro Music Festival and Kronberg Academy's "Chamber Music Connects the World".
+Lee has collaborated with artists such as Mitsuko Uchida, Gidon Kremer, Sol Gabetta, Wu Han, Yuri Bashmet, and Steven Isserlis at internationally renowned chamber music festivals, most notably the Marlboro Music Festival, Chamber Music Northwest, Seoul Spring Festival, La Jolla Summerfest, Gstaad Menuhin Festival, and Kronberg Academy's "Chamber Music Connects the World".
 She has also been invited on "Musicians from Marlboro" Tours across the United States and Canada.

 Teaching

-Lee has taught chamber music at international summer festivals, most notably at the Kronberg Academy's Mit Musik - Miteinander festival in Germany and Festival MusicAlp in France.
+Lee has taught chamber music at international summer festivals, most notably at the Kronberg Academy's Mit Musik - Miteinander festival in Germany, Festival MusicAlp in France, and the Classical Music Institute in San Antonio, Texas.

 Publications and media

-Lee has been featured in publications such as the Wall Street Journal Magazine, the Harvard Gazette, Asian Fortune.
-She has also been a guest blogger for the Office for the Arts at Harvard as well as for the Sungjoo Foundation.
+Lee has been featured in publications such as the Wall Street Journal Magazine, the Harvard Gazette, and Asian Fortune.
+She has also been a guest writer for the Office for the Arts at Harvard as well as for the Sungjoo Foundation.

 At age 9, she was interviewed by Fred Child on NPR's Performance Today, performing the first movement of the Wieniawski Violin Concerto No. 1.
 A few years later, she appeared in two more shows of NPR's From the Top, and was invited to feature as a soloist and chamber musician on From the Top's limited PBS series, From the Top at Carnegie Hall.

 She was also featured on "Pause for Art: Creative Moments from Harvard", a series produced by the Office for the Arts at Harvard, collaborating with composer Sam Wu and dancer Ileana Riveron to close out the series as well as the portion dedicated to Harvard Seniors.